SurfaceAI/surfaceai/README.md

 This github page is set up with Jekyll.
 Jekyll is a static site generator with built-in support for GitHub Pages.
 The underlying theme is [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes).

+## Deploy changes on GitHub

+The content of the website can be changed directly in GitHub in the repository.
+The content of the main page is in the file _index.md_ .
+The elements of the footer are in __config.yml_ , the team members in __data/team.yml_ .

 ## How to locally update and test this page
 You need to have Jekyll installed, and Bundler is recommended.
 Follow [Jekyll Installation Instruction](https://jekyllrb.com/docs/installation/macos/) to install **Ruby** and **Jekyll** with **Homebrew**.
 Then **Bundler** should be installed with Ruby by default.
 See also [GitHub docu for Jekyll](https://docs.github.com/de/pages/setting-up-a-github-pages-site-with-jekyll)